Wednesday May 25, 2016

 Tip 3: Save the Sell for Later

 It might seem counterintuitive, but one of the best ways to increase your ROI from networking events is to focus less on the sell while you’re actually at the event.
 But ultimately, networking is never about selling to the person you're in front of.
-It’s about creating relationships that you build on gradually.
+It’s about creating relationships that you build on gradually, then you can use these tricks to help close your leads and increase your sale amount.

 Rather, your goal is to prove yourself to be a person worth knowing, talking about, and introducing to others.
 This will pan out for you later when you follow up and ask each of those connections you made who they can refer you to.